johnlivingprooff/monty/README.md

 opcode_mod - computes the rest of the division

+opcode_rotl - rotates the stack to the top.

  opcode_nop - does nothing

  opcode_pchar - prints the char at the top of the stack